Hilbert schemes, commuting matrices, and hyperk\"ahler geometry: Space curves

 Lemma \ref{pi*} implies that the normal bundle of a section splits as $\sO_{\oP^1}(1)^{\oplus 2d}$ if and only if $H^\ast(C, \sN_{C/\oP^3}(-2))=0$.
 As mentioned at the beginning of the section, the parameter space of curves satisfying this condition has a natural complexified pseudo-hyperk\"ahler structure and on its $\sigma$-invariant part a genuine pseudo-hyperk\"ahler structure \cite{sigma}.
 We now want to investigate this parameter space via commuting matrix polynomials.

-If $E$ is a rank $d$ vector bundle on $\oP^1$, we denote by $\sK(E)$ the subsheaf of $\bigl(\sEnd(E)\otimes \sO(1)\bigr)^{\oplus 2}$ defined by
+If $E$ is a rank $d$ vector bundle on $\oP^1$, we denote by $\sK(E)$ the subsheaf of $\bigl(\sEnd(E)\otimes \sO_{\oP^1}(1)\bigr)^{\oplus 2}$ defined by

-We then denote by $K(E)$ the total space of $\sK(E)$, i.e.\ the subset of the total space of $\bigl(\sEnd(E)\otimes \sO(1)\bigr)^{\oplus 2}$ consisting of points through which passes a local section of $\sK(E)$.
-Since $Z_d$ is the relative Hilbert scheme for the projection $\sO_{\oP^1}(1)\oplus \sO_{\oP^1}(1)\to \oP^1$, Proposition \ref{sch-iso} implies that $Z_d$ is biholomorphic to the quotient of $K\bigl(\sO^{\oplus d}\bigr)$ by the fibrewise action of $GL(d,\cx)$.
+We then denote by $K(E)$ the total space of $\sK(E)$, i.e.\ the subset of the total space of $\bigl(\sEnd(E)\otimes \sO_{\oP^1}(1)\bigr)^{\oplus 2}$ consisting of points through which passes a local section of $\sK(E)$.
+Since $Z_d$ is the relative Hilbert scheme for the projection $\sO_{\oP^1}(1)\oplus \sO_{\oP^1}(1)\to \oP^1$, Proposition \ref{sch-iso} implies that $Z_d$ is biholomorphic to the quotient of $K\bigl(\sO_{\oP^1}^{\oplus d}\bigr)$ by the fibrewise action of $GL(d,\cx)$.
 In fact we have: \begin{lemma} Let $E$ be a vector bundle of rank $d$ on $\oP^1$.
-Then the quotient of $K(E)$ by the fibrewise action of $GL(d,\cx)$ is biholomorphic to $Z_d$. \end{lemma} \begin{proof} Let $E\simeq \bigoplus\sO(\lambda_i)$.
-Then $\sEnd(E)\otimes \sO(1)$ is isomorphic to two copies $\cx\times \Mat_{d\times d}(\cx)$ glued over $t\neq0,\infty$ by $(\tilde t,\tilde A)=(1/t, t^{\lambda}At^{-\lambda})$, where $\lambda=\diag(\lambda_1,\dots,\lambda_d)$.
+Then the quotient of $K(E)$ by the fibrewise action of $GL(d,\cx)$ is biholomorphic to $Z_d$. \end{lemma} \begin{proof} Let $E\simeq \bigoplus\sO_{\oP^1}(\lambda_i)$.
+Then $\sEnd(E)\otimes \sO_{\oP^1}(1)$ is isomorphic to two copies $\cx\times \Mat_{d\times d}(\cx)$ glued over $t\neq0,\infty$ by $(\tilde t,\tilde A)=(1/t, t^{\lambda}At^{-\lambda})$, where $\lambda=\diag(\lambda_1,\dots,\lambda_d)$.
 Thus, after taking the fibrewise quotient by $GL(d,\cx)$, we obtain the same complex manifold, independently of the choice of $E$. \end{proof}

-Let now $C$ be a connected non-planar curve of degree $d$ in $\oP^3\backslash \oP^1$, flat over $\oP^1$.
+From now on $d\geq 3$.
+Let $C$ be a connected nonplanar curve of degree $d$ in $\oP^3\backslash \oP^1$, flat over $\oP^1$.
 If $C$ satisfies $\pi_\ast \sO_C\simeq E$, then the corresponding section of $p:Z_d\to \oP^1$ arises as the projection of a global section of $\sK(E)\to\oP^1$, i.e. it can be represented by a pair of commuting matrix polynomials, the degrees of which satisfy the constraints of part B in Proposition \ref{correspondence}.
 We should like to remark that this gives constraints for possible degrees of commuting pairs of polynomials $A(t),B(t)$, such that $\dim Z(A(t),B(t))=d$ for each $t$.